Sembly AI

 4. Visier for People Analytics

 Visier is an AI-powered people analytics platform that uses data from HRIS, performance management systems, learning apps, and external market sources to identify trends in turnover, productivity, and engagement.
-The agentic AI identifies departments with unusually high attrition rates, teams where performance metrics are declining, diversity metrics that do not progress, and skill gaps that will impact future business objectives.
+The AI identifies departments with unusually high attrition rates, teams where performance metrics are declining, diversity metrics that do not progress, and skill gaps that will impact future business objectives.

 An Image Showing Visier as Agentic AI in HR